MSc Actuarial Science / Course details

 The research can be based on relevant actuarial research literature, but a special feature of our programme is that it can also be based on a collaboration with an industrial partner on a problem of particular interest to them.
 These collaborations allow students to apply their skills to a very relevant 'real world' problem, and to have an ongoing conversation with the industrial partner about their progress.
 Previous partners for such collaborations include Mercer, Police Mutual, Willis Towers Watson, JLT Group and Aegon.

 Furthermore we have a special relationship with the company Royal London.
 Every year they offer a number of paid internships of a special form to our students, which are awarded on a competitive basis.
 During such an internship, a student spends part of their time working on a project towards their dissertation (like all other students, also still under our supervision) but they also get to experience daily actuarial work in the Royal London offices (in Wilmslow).
 These internships provide a unique opportunity to combine researching a 'real world' problem with obtaining valuable work experience.
 About half of the students who have taken part in this scheme in the past were offered a job at Royal London after their internship.
+Availability of internships is subject to Covid developments.

 Course unit list